 - Family members want your business to succeed.

 - In hard times, your family members will be there for you.

 In addition to the above, there are a few additional financial advantages of hiring family members.
 For example:

 - It is possible to receive tax reductions for your business if paying health insurance for a partner or child that you have employed.

 - Hiring a non-working spouse helps you both to increase your social security contributions.

 If you need further help with hiring relatives, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.